cisco/sto-uefi-secure-bootloader/shim-review/README.md

 ### Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.
 *******************************************************************************
-The log file is: https://github.com/cisco/sto-uefi-secure-bootloader/blob/rel_5/shim-review/build.log
+[your text here]

 *******************************************************************************
-### What changes were made since your SHIM was last signed?
+### What changes were made in the distro's secure boot chain since your SHIM was last signed?
+For example, signing new kernel's variants, UKI, systemd-boot, new certs, new CA, etc..
 *******************************************************************************
-Rebased against 15.7
+Rebased against 15.8

 *******************************************************************************
 ### What is the SHA256 hash of your final SHIM binary?
 *******************************************************************************
-SHA2-256(shimx64.efi)= ead71732d1fbd7710f1aeb7c69b4ad77bfb7db7533bf5708e7c719bf0aac2df3
+[your text here]

 *******************************************************************************
 ### How do you manage and protect the keys used in your SHIM?